iohubos/iohubos/README.md

 TODO

+### Customize the distro

+You can add your own customizations to the distro creating the folder `custom` at the top level of the repo and adding files in it.

+During the OS installation, if the folder `custom` exists, it's content will be copied in the `/` directory of the IOhubOS distro.
+Existing files with the same path will be overwritten.

 ### Docker Registry

 The Docker registry is enabled by default.
 You can disable it by setting the variable `IOHUBOS_DOCKER_REGISTRY_ENABLED` to `false`.